Glossary of Legal and Academic Terms

-Quoting: (UTEP's Writing Center) directly inserting material from your source into your writing, replicates source exactly, keeping original wording is essential to analyze it or support an argument, less than 10-20% of your writing should be quotes.
+Quoting: (from UTEP's Writing Center) directly inserting material from your source into your writing, replicates source exactly, keeping original wording is essential to analyze it or support an argument, less than 10-20% of your writing should be quotes.

-Summarizing: (UTEP's Writing Center) describing the content of a source in your own words, shorter than original, useful to cover information from your source very broadly.
+Summarizing: (from UTEP's Writing Center) describing the content of a source in your own words, shorter than original, useful to cover information from your source very broadly.

-A Trademark (U.S. Patent and Trademark Office) is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.
+A Trademark (From U.S. Patent and Trademark Office) is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.